tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

     """
     pass

-`tf.keras.layers.CategoryEncoding`
-CategoryEncoding(PreprocessingLayer):
+`tf.keras.layers.Vectorize`
+Vectorize(PreprocessingLayer):
 """This layer transforms categorical inputs from index space to category space.
    If input is dense/sparse, then output is dense/sparse."""

-  def __init__(self, num_categories, mode="sum", axis=-1, name=None, **kwargs):
+  def __init__(self, num_categories, mode="count", axis=-1, sparse_out=True, name=None, **kwargs):
-    """Constructs a CategoryEncoding layer.
+    """Constructs a Vectorize layer.
     Args:
       num_categories: Number of elements in the vocabulary.
-      mode: how to reduce a categorical input if multivalent, can be one of "sum",
+      mode: how to reduce a categorical input if multivalent, can be one of "count",
-          "mean", "binary", "tfidf".
+          "avg_count", "binary", "tfidf".
 It can also be None if this is not a multivalent input, and simply needs to convert input from index space to category space. "tfidf" is only valid when adapt is called on this layer.
       axis: the axis to reduce, by default will be the last axis, specially true for sequential feature columns.
+      sparse_out: boolean to indicate whether the output should be dense or sparse tensor.
       name: Name to give to the layer.
      **kwargs: Keyword arguments to construct a layer.